 Reading the Document

 This can seem obvious; however, there are those that don’t read important legal documents.
-It is essential for you to review powers that are listed in your power of attorney.
+It is essential to review the listed powers in the power of attorney.
 If you want your agent to have the ability to amend a trust that’s revocable which you’ve created, then you need to make sure that it is spelled out in the document.
 Generally, lawyers advise against.
 However, you should discuss your specific situation and needs with your lawyer.

 Are you considering creating a power of attorney in Dubai?
-Consult with a lawyer as they can help ensure the document is properly drafted and enforceable.
+Consult a lawyer to ensure the proper drafting of the POA document.